IBM/ToDoBackend/DeployingToKube.md

 - Delete local Docker images
 - Turn off your local Kubernetes cluster

 **CAUTION!
-DO NOT DO THIS IF YOU ARE PROCEEDING TO THE NEXT SECTION!
-(Monitoring Kubernetes) otherwise you will need to redeploy!
-But it is important to turn off your local Kubernetes cluster when you are done with a session**
+DO NOT DO THIS IF YOU ARE PROCEEDING TO THE NEXT SECTION, OTHERWISE YOU WILL NEED TO REDEPLOY!**

 We have a few things that are taking up disk space, including about 2.4GB of Docker images, as well as a running cluster which is using system resources.
 To clean up your system, start by deleting both the database and the Kitura server from the Kubernetes cluster.